MovingBlocks/Logistics/jenkins/README.md

 * Run the job to see it print out the lists, two last ones in particular
   * "plugins.txt style" - includes version pins for _currently installed plugins_
   * "plugins.txt style - latest" - simply makes a list variant with `:latest` everywhere
+  * Helm values file likewise for both variants, suitable for pasting into `values-plugins.yaml` so long as indentation is made correct)
 * To prepare for an upgrade take the "latest" list contents and paste them into `values-plugins.yaml` to replace the pinned versions
   * Alternatively and maybe easier: simply go update all available plugins manually and add in any others you want then run the job and grab the version pins for an IaC update
 * Apply the updated config (Helm/Argo) - possibly to a test Jenkins with an already-updated controller version (may still work on a pre-upgraded controller but some plugins may complain)